eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 [glTF validator](https://github.com/eoineoineoin/glTF-Validator)

-## Appendix: Constraint Limit Metrics
+## Appendix: Joint Limit Metrics

 *This section is non-normative.*

-To determine if a particular constraint limit is violated, it is useful to determine a metric for each type of limit.
-For each of these limits, the constraint limit is considered non-violating if the metric evaluates to a value in the range (`min`, `max`).
+To determine if a particular joint limit is violated, it is useful to determine a metric for each type of limit.
+For each of these limits, the joint limit is considered non-violating if the metric evaluates to a value in the range (`min`, `max`).

 |Type|Metric|
 |-|-|